bncling/posts/math_site/content/posts/elliptic_curve_explainer.md

 tags: ["elliptic_curves","cryptography"]
 ---

 The following is an assignment for a writing class aimed at a non-math audience.
-For a more rigorous look at elliptic curve cryptography, look at... elsewhere, I dunno.

 ### Elliptic curves